EverShop View System

 The Module View Structure

-Please refer to this document to understand the overall structure of EverShop modules.
+Please refer to this document to understand the overall structure of EverShop extensions.

 Every module in EverShop has a pages folder containing all React components used to render pages.
 Let's examine the structure using the catalog module as an example: